Welcoming family visiting from outside Canada can be exciting, especially if you haven’t seen them in a long time.

-Along with clearing out the closet in the spare bedroom, when you’re preparing for the visit you may want to talk to your relatives about taking out emergency medical insurance for them.
-Although no one wants to think about the potential for something to go wrong during such a happy time, a little preparation can prevent a lot of stress and financial pain later on.
+Along with clearing out the closet in the spare bedroom, how else can you prepare for the visit?
+You may want to talk to your relatives about taking out emergency medical insurance for them.
+No one wants to think about something going wrong during such a happy time.
+But, knowing you have insurance coverage can let you focus on having a great visit together.

 When people are talking about travel insurance, you often hear about the high cost of medical treatment outside Canada.
 But medical care in Canada can be expensive, too – for non-Canadians.
-And you don’t have to be elderly or in poor health to incur medical bills.
-Even young and vigorous people can have accidents, and their medical costs can be just as financially devastating.
-Take a look at these examples of average treatment costs:*
+And you don’t have to be elderly or in poor health to run up medical bills.
+Even young and vigorous people can have accidents.
+Take a look at these examples of average costs:

-When you’re searching for travel insurance, look for a provider that offers flexible coverage, such as:
+When you’re searching for emergency medical travel insurance, look for a provider that offers flexible coverage, such as:

-- The ability to re-purchase insurance year after year for as long as your relatives stay in Canada
+- The ability to buy insurance year after year for as long as your relatives stay in Canada

 - A choice of family or single coverage